The Freelance Mentalists.

 Comments on Lydia Loveless and Live From The Old School: please see the Country Comments in previous post, Son of Deed Poll

 Thought I had more about Omar Rodriguez Lopez and Telesterion, but it's sharp-edged, fluid (sawtooth waves employed?), analog musk, more astute than noodley, any purple more blended than The Mars Volta's reigning peacock screams.
 Latin rock with jazzy tendencies, rec to fans of early Santana, Rock En Espanol, whatever just went out of print on Shadoks.
-A personal Best-Of; you can stream it on Spotify, and a ton of his other albums here:
+A personal Best-Of; you can stream it on Spotify, also with a ton of his other albums here:

 https://orlprojects.bandcamp.com/

-(Zechs Marquise,Omar's younger brothers' band, also has a 2011 album.
+(Zechs Marquise, Omar's younger brothers' band, also has a 2011 album.
 Getting Paid.
 It's uneven, but worth checking out here: http://zechsmarquise.bandcamp.com )

 Golden Beirut takes various routes, but the taut caution times boldness, straight ahead as far as possible and always ready to veer, evokes Wanna Buy A Bridge? at different points in every listen (so far).